 "Just Say YES to Opportunities" with Donna Craft, D.C., DICCP, FPAC, FICC

 Palmer College Trustee Dr. Donna Craft presents "Just Say YES to Opportunities."
 She describes her journey of becoming a chiropractor, including barriers overcome, struggles survived and successes achieved.
 A 1986 graduate of Palmer's Main campus, Dr. Craft is a member of the Palmer College of Chiropractic Board of Trustees.
 She was the first woman elected president of the National Board of Chiropractic Examiners (NBCE), serving from 2014 to 2016.
 This presentation was one of the first initiatives of the Palmer Women's Institute's Women of Wisdom (W.O.W.)
 Lecture Series.
 This distinctive series features addresses by prominent female chiropractors.

 The following scholarships are awarded to female students at Palmer College of Chiropractic:

-Dr. Palmera Kabana Endowed Scholarship: This scholarship was created to assist female students pursuing a Doctor of Chiropractic degree at Palmer College of Chiropractic’s Davenport campus.
+Dr. Palmera Kabana Endowed Scholarship: This scholarship was created to assist female students pursuing a Doctor of Chiropractic degree at Palmer College of Chiropractic’s Main campus.